assistants-hub/assistantshub.ai/README.md

     pnpm install
    ```

-4. Configure your environment: Rename .env.local.example to .env.local and fill in your OpenAI API key along with any other necessary settings.
+4. Configure your environment: Rename `.env.template` to `.env` and fill in the necessary settings.

 5. Configure Postgres Database